monego/ppt/README.md

 ## Dependencies

-`ppt` depends on Click, Requests and Rich.
+`ppt` depends on Click, Packaging, Requests and Rich.